What is Seller Fulfilled Prime? Top 6 Advantages of Using Seller Fulfilled Prime (SFP)

-The seller must consider all the pros and cons and the associated value, benefits, and risks of participating in the Seller Fulfilled Prime program.
-Seller Fulfilled Prime sellers that leverage their inventory across multiple marketplaces instead of depending only on Amazon benefit the most.
+The seller must consider all the pros and cons and the associated value, benefits, and risks of participating in this program.
+The sellers that leverage their inventory across multiple marketplaces instead of depending only on Amazon benefit the most.
 Selling higher volumes across multiple marketplaces does make up for any costs incurred through Seller Fulfilled Prime.

 Here are a few tips and tricks for Seller Fulfilled Prime sellers:

 - One can shorten the trial period by using one’s fastest-moving stock-keeping units (SKUs).